Tang-Tensor-Trends/quickbooks-eula/PRIVACY_POLICY.md

 7. Third-Party Services

 The Tool interacts with QuickBooks Online through their API.
-By using the Tool, you also agree to QuickBooks’ Privacy Policy, available at [QuickBooks Privacy Policy URL].
+By using the Tool, you also agree to QuickBooks’ Privacy Policy, available at [QuickBooks Privacy Policy](https://quickbooks.intuit.com/hk/privacy/).

 8. Changes to This Privacy Policy